linmx0130/parserChiang/README.md

 ### Models
 There are different models in this repo:
 1. *default/*: The default parser model using only word features.
 It is the baseline of all other models.
-Reference UAS > 0.84.
 2. *pos_aid/*: This parser model requires standard POS tagging during inference, which is provided in CoNLL dataset.
 In practice, you may use Stanford NLP tools to get good POS tags.
 3. *pos_joint/*: This parser model will predict POS tags.